 Production on Beauty and the Beast wrapped six months later and like The Little Mermaid, the music and songs were just as praised as the movie itself:

 In fact the movie itself made a splash at the award ceremonies.
-Not only sweeping nominations at the Grammys and Golden Globes for its score and songs, but also become the first animated film to be nominated for best picture at the Oscars.
+Not only sweeping nominations at the Grammys and Golden Globes for its score and songs, but it also become the first animated film to be nominated for best picture at the Oscars.
 This was nearly 10 years before the animated feature category was implemented.

 With Howard gone, Aladdin continued production with Tim Rice finishing up the lyrics to the songs.
 Sadly many of Howard’s numbers were cut from the final product such as Humiliate the Boy and Proud of Your Boy, as they didn’t add much to the story.
 The latter of which took a huge emotional toll on the staff, especially Alan Menken: